webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/artifacts/salubrious-snuffbox.md

-Owner who takes a pinch of snuff regains a number of Pool points of their choice equal to the artifact's level.
+> **Effect:** Owner who takes a pinch of snuff regains a number of Pool points of their choice equal to the artifact's level.